MicrosoftDocs/bi-shared-docs/reference-docs/assl/data-type/binding-data-type-assl.md

 ## Remarks
  The corresponding element in the Analysis Management Objects (AMO) object model is <xref:Microsoft.AnalysisServices.Binding>.

- For more information about data binding, see [Data Sources and Bindings &#40;SSAS Multidimensional&#41;](../../../analysis-services/multidimensional-models/data-sources-and-bindings-ssas-multidimensional.md).

 ## Elements of Type Binding
  The following table lists elements of type **Binding**.